OperaGraecaAdnotata/OGA/README.md

 To know more about how to query the corpus with ANNIS 4, see the documentation in the folder [query](https://github.com/OperaGraecaAdnotata/OGA/tree/main/query), where examples can be found.
-ANNIS 4 can also easily run on a [desktop computer](https://korpling.github.io/ANNIS/4/user-guide/installation/desktop.html): consider to use the desktop version with the data (~21G) made available on Zenodo, if you have enough space on your computer.
+ANNIS 4 is also easily executable on a [desktop computer](https://korpling.github.io/ANNIS/4/user-guide/installation/desktop.html): consider using the desktop version with the data (~21G) made available on Zenodo, if you have enough space on your computer.

 An overview of the corpus can be read on the accompanying website at